stats285/stats285.github.io/assets/assignments/02/assignment2.md

     6. **Enable** Google Compute for your project by visiting  [Enable Compute Engine](https://console.developers.google.com/apis/api/compute.googleapis.com)
     7. **Enable** Billing for your project by visiting [Enable Billing](https://console.developers.google.com/projectselector/billing/enable?redirect=https:%2F%2Fdevelopers.google.com%2Fplaces%2Fweb-service%2Fusage%3FdialogOnLoad%3Dbilling-enabled)
     8. Go to [Metadata](https://console.cloud.google.com/compute/metadata/sshKeys) and add your `~/.ssh/id_rsa.pub` contents to SSH Keys on Google.
     > If you fail to satisfy 6,7, and 8 above, your instances will not start and you get errors.
 Make sure you enable these.

 For more info on obtaining your Google credentials, you may visit [googlegenomics](http://googlegenomics.readthedocs.io/en/latest/use_cases/setup_gridengine_cluster_on_compute_engine/)

+    ### GPU quota request from Google Compute
+    * Go to [Quota page](https://console.cloud.google.com/projectselector/iam-admin/quotas), choose your project, and ask for 8 GPUs at `us-west1` zone.
+You will need this to use GPU accelarator.
+The default GPU quota is zero.

 ## Part-3: Run ElastiCluster